Sex, Lies, and Overtime: Inside the NYPD’s Financial Black Box

 NYPD overtime accounting is divided among various tracking systems, making the detection of fraud akin to solving a puzzle with pieces scattered across different rooms.
 The NYC Council budget reports actual fiscal year uniformed overtime expenses across 28 bureaus and accounting subdivisions in the NYPD.
 The separate overtime reports issued by the NYPD show uniformed overtime expenses by 8 borough patrols, other bureaus/citywide, and a one-time collective bargaining impact amount for the first three quarters of fiscal year 2023.
 Both reports measure the same uniformed officer overtime but allocate it differently.

 Where did the missing $253.4 million go?
 It was absorbed into the Chief of Department division’s massive $503.5 million overtime expense.
-But wait, there’s more: Another $510.2 million sits in a vague “Other Bureaus/Citywide” category, and $50.9 million in collective bargaining costs have no clear destination.
+But that’s not all: Another $510.2 million sits in a vague “Other Bureaus/Citywide” category, and $50.9 million in collective bargaining costs have no clear destination.

 The total?
 A staggering $821 million in overtime.
 Yet the City Council’s documents show only $6.5 million for Borough Command units, leaving $814.5 million scattered across 20 different bureaus and subdivisions.